ADACS-Australia/adacs_template_python_base/docs/content/development_guidelines.md

 * Generate a local copy using `git clone <url>`;

 ::: {note}
-Although not strictly necessary, it is recommended that you configure the branch permissions of any forked repositories as detailed in the *GitHub* configuration section below.
+Although not strictly necessary, it is recommended that you configure the branch permissions of any forked repositories as detailed in the [*GitHub* configuration section](#configuring-github).
 :::

 ## Poetry and Python environments for development